Here are six simple ways you can improve a craft stall and increase your chances of making lots of sales.

 If your stall is going to be outside and there is even a tiny chance of rain, make sure you have a plastic sheet or similar to cover your products before they are damaged!
 I have seen many very upset stall holders who have been caught in a sudden heavy downfall and have not had anything to protect their stock.
 They hastily start gathering stuff into boxes, but even with the help of other stall holders some things invariably get sodden.

 I have a simple, thin plastic sheet and I also bring some clothes pegs (clothes pins) so I can easily fix it around my stall.
-Because it is quite thin plastic visitors can still see the items through it so I can actually continue to make sales during rain.
+Because it is quite thin plastic visitors can still see the items through.
+I can actually continue to make sales during rain!
 I just have to grab the item out when a customer wants it.
 Once the rain has stopped it is quick and easy to flick it off again and roll it up for next time.

 Here is a link to my free, printable Craft Stall Checklist, to help you remember everything you need on the day.